mellinoe/veldrid-docs/articles/shaders.md

 Uniform buffers correspond to the following:
 * HLSL: `cbuffer` blocks.
-* GLSL: uniform variables or uniform blocks.
+* GLSL: uniform blocks.
+  * NOTE: "simple" GLSL uniform variables, e.g. `uniform mat4 ProjectionMatrix;` are not supported in Veldrid.
+They must be wrapped in a uniform block.
 * Metal: `constant T& value` variables.

 ### Structured Buffer